viamrobotics/docs/docs/services/frame-system/_index.md

 You can visualize how your robot is oriented in the Frame System in [the Viam app](https://app.viam.com).
 Navigate to the **config** tab on your robot's page, select **mode** as **Builder**, and click on **Frame System**.

-A 3D visualization of the spatial configuration of the reference frames of components configured on your robot is shown:
+The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your robot:

 ![Default frame system configuration grid visualization for a single component, shown in the Frame System Editor](img/frame_system_basic.png)